richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 participate actively in one or more Working Groups and to attend IETF meetings, which are usually held three times a year {{MEETINGS}}.
+A WG may also schedule interim meetings (virtual, in-person, or hybrid).
+These are scheduled and announced to the entire WG.
 Active Working Group participation is possible without attending any in-person meetings.